 It is your responsibility as a parent or legal guardian to ensure your child receives a full-time education that meets their needs (for example if they have special educational needs).
-You can send your child to school or Elective home education.
+You can send your child to school or do elective home education.

 Children must be provided with an education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16.